Saturday Night's Main Event

 Saturday Night's Main Event is a series of American professional wrestling television specials produced by WWE (previously the World Wrestling Federation or WWF).
 The series originally broadcast from 1985 to 1992, by NBC until 1991 then briefly by Fox.
-The specials were briefly revived on NBC from 2006 to 2008, and then again in 2024 to the present; the current iteration features performers from WWE's Raw and SmackDown brands.
+The specials were briefly revived on NBC from 2006 to 2008, and then again from 2024 to 2025; the current iteration features performers from WWE's Raw and SmackDown brands.

 The first iteration of the show replaced Saturday Night Live in its late night timeslot on an occasional basis throughout the year.
 At this time when weekly wrestling programs typically consisted primarily of squash matches featuring established stars dominating enhancement talent, Saturday Night's Main Event consisted almost entirely of star vs. star matches rarely seen on television, including title defenses and specialty matches.
 It coincided with and contributed to the apogee of the "second golden age" of professional wrestling in the United States; bolstered by regular in-ring appearances by WWF stars such as Hulk Hogan, Saturday Night's Main Event drew large audiences for much of its run, while a spin-off simply titled The Main Event aired annually on a Friday night in February beginning in 1988.
 After a fall in ratings, NBC dropped the specials and it was picked up by Fox, which aired two editions of the special on the network until canceling it in 1992.

 In 2006, Saturday Night's Main Event was briefly revived as a series of prime time specials on NBC, as part of WWE's agreement with NBC Universal to air its weekly program Raw on USA Network.
 Five episodes aired as part of the revived run before it was discontinued in 2008.
 In April 2022, WWE repurposed the Saturday Night's Main Event title for house shows held on Saturday nights.
 In 2024, as part of an agreement moving WWE SmackDown from Fox to USA, WWE announced that it would revive Saturday Night's Main Event, airing on NBC and streaming on Peacock, and on YouTube outside the United States.
-In August 2025, WWE announced that two Saturday Night's Main Event cards would air exclusively on Peacock in November and December 2025.
+In August 2025, WWE announced that going forward, Saturday Night's Main Event would air exclusively on Peacock in the US.